dryu99/queue-tip/README.md

 You can check it out [here](https://queue-tip.herokuapp.com/)!

 ## Purpose
-I primarily built this for teaching staff who host online office hours or labs.
-Keeping track of queues using google docs and the like felt like a hassle, so I thought building this single purpose app would help maintain sanity.
+I primarily developed this for post-secondary teaching staff who host online office hours or labs.
+Using google docs and the like to manage queues can be a hassle, so I thought building this single purpose app would help maintain sanity.

 ## How to use
 1. Create room